fahseltc/ANTony-and-CleopatROACH/docs/project-planning.md

   food ideas from nerds
   tunnels to other hives
-  other hives create other units swarmament / the fight hive
+  other hives create other units swarmament / the fight hive / Mandibarracks
   The Antagonist
   The Antnex / Myrmicastle
   worker unit: Toilerbee / grubscribe /